 1. Hike safely.

 Before you go out on your first trail, make sure your doctor has cleared you to exercise.
-If the weather
+Then, prepare for the trip with a few essentials.

 A safety whistle and a cell phone (be aware that some areas may not have reception) are must-haves.